 If there is one thing that both new and seasoned perfume enthusiasts enjoy, it’s iconic perfumes.
 These scents are so gorgeous and so unique that they have made a name for themselves in the industry, transcending time and trends.

-- Calvin Klein CK One - if you were alive in the 90s, there’s no way you haven’t had at least a single sniff of Calvin Klein’s CK One.
-While totally common now, unisex fragrance were quite the innovation and the breakthrough in the fragrance world back then and this iconic perfume is what started the trend.
+If you were alive in the 90s, there’s no way you haven’t had at least a single sniff of Calvin Klein’s CK One.
+While totally common now, unisex fragrances were quite the innovation and the breakthrough in the fragrance world back then and this iconic perfume is what started the trend.
 CK One is a gorgeous scent that works amazingly well during the summer, though it’s a nice refreshing fragrance to come back to for the rest of the year as well.

-- Guerlain Shalimar - nothing smells more like love than Guerlain Shalimar.
+Nothing smells more like love than Guerlain Shalimar.
 This fragrance was created by Jacques Guerlain as an homage to the love shared by Mughal Emperor Shah Jahan and his wife, Mumtaz Mahal -- the very same couple whose love built the Taj Mahal.
-Shalimar was known and introduced as the first oriental perfume in the 50’s.
+Shalimar was known and introduced as the first oriental perfume in the 50s.
 Sweet notes of vanilla are rounded out with citrus and hints of iris, making the perfect sweet and sexy scent that women all over the world love today.